exyi/anyexec2C/README.md

 # AnyExec2C

-This is a simple program used to convert any executable to C source code, that will run that executable after being compiled.
-It works by saving the executable file in the C source code, which will save it to file `myBinaryCode` and run it.
+This is a simple program used to convert any executable to C source code, which  will run it after being compiled.
+It works by saving the executable file encoded in the C source code.
+When executed, it will dump the executable into file and run it.

 ## Purpose